 Try to take some control

-If you’ve lost your job or had your hours reduced as a result of the COVID-19 pandemic, you may be able to get a social welfare benefit or some other financial help.
+If you find yourself in arrears with bills, loans, or rent because you’ve lost your job or had your hours reduced as a result of the COVID-19 pandemic, you may be able to get a social welfare benefit or some other financial help.

 Contact your lenders or servicer suppliers if you: